Does Pre-Workout Actually Work?June 14, 2021

 CAFFEINE FOR A KICK

 Caffeine is that energy-boosting kick you get from your cup of coffee that we all know and love.
 Used in pre-workout supplements in different concentrations, it has been shown to improve anaerobic peak power output.

 Reaching your peak is that sweet spot where you achieve a vigorous-intensity zone with a high heart rate.
 In this anaerobic zone, carbohydrates are burned more readily than fats, you have more energy during intense physical activity, and you build and maintain lean muscle mass.

 Plenty of studies over the years have highlighted caffeine as a winner if you’re pushing weights.
-For example, one study revealed that gym-goers doing a deadlift or bench-press after ingesting caffeine achieved greater weights when heavy lifting than with men who took a placebo.
-Pre-workout is for everyone and there are multiple benefits of pre-workout supplements for women too.
+For example, pre-workout supplements for women too.

 When you throw L-Theanine into the (pre-workout) mix, combined with caffeine at the optimal level, you’ll heighten your focus and the combination helps eliminate jittery feelings that caffeine can often cause.
-This study confirmed the beneficial effects of combining caffeine and L-theanine.
+BETA-ALANINE FOR ENDURANCE

 This amino acid has become a go-to ingredient for pre-workout formulas, thanks to its ability to raise muscle carnosine levels and in turn the amount of work you can perform at high intensities.